-Search Manager Type II Recertification Standard SUPPORTING MATERIALS REQUIREMENTS Document a total of at least 6 shifts in type II staff positions; two must be as an Incident Commander, on a total of at least three ground SAR incidents, for either missing person or missing aircraft, during the three years immediately prior to the date of application for re-certification.
+Search Manager Type I Recertification Standard SUPPORTING MATERIALS REQUIREMENTS Document a total of at least 6 shifts in type II or type I Search Manager, for either missing person or missing aircraft, during the three years immediately prior to the date of application for re-certification.
 Signed copy of: Organization Chart (ICS 207), or Incident Briefing (ICS 201), or Organization Assignment List (ICS203), or Attestation by RA, SM or Section Chief citing name/description of mission, date, positions and durations.
 The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
-(One hour of qualifying category II CE will include one hour of classroom instruction or teaching the following SAR related topics: law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather) For classes that were taught as part of ASRC group training, provide list of each class with a description: title or subject, date, times (duration in hours round to nearest half hour) and location, signed or by email attested to by the current or then GTO.
+(One hour of qualifying category II CE will include one hour of classroom instruction or teaching the following SAR related topics: law enforce- ment, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather) For classes that were taught as part of ASRC group training, provide list of each class with a description: title or subject, date, times (duration in hours round to nearest half hour) and location, signed or by email attested to by the current or then GTO.
 GTO does not have to have attended the class; just verify that the class was taught as described.
-For classes not taught as part of the group training or if the GTO is unavailable, provide list of each class with a description: title or subject, date, times (duration in hours round to nearest half hour) and location, and show EACH class verified by a class participant that the class was taught by the candidate as described, either signed in hard copy or by email from the participant.
-The class participant name, signature (or email), contact phone and optionally an email address should be provided.
+For classes not taught as part of the group training or if the GTO is unavailable, provide list of each class with a description: title or subject, date, times (duration in hours round to nearest half hour) and location, and show EACH class verified by a class participant that the class was taught by the candidate as described, etc. The class participant name, signature (or email), contact phone and optionally an email address should be provided.
 At least two (2) different class participants are required to be represented among the total for 12 hours.
 The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.
-(One hour of qualifying category I CE will include one hour of classroom instruction or teaching the following SAR topics; any topic listed in CQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training.)
+(One hour of qualifying category I CE will include one hour of classroom instruction or teaching the following SAR topics; any topic listed in CQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training.
 Same as above.
-Submit the SM-II recertification package to the CTO CTO forwards the vetted recertification package to the ASRC BOD for consideration at the next BOD meeting.
+Submit the SM-I recertification package to the CTO CTO forwards the vetted recertification package to the ASRC BOD for consideration at the next BOD meeting.
 (Must receive a favorable vote of the ASRC Board of Directors.)